 We believe Christians should live for the glory of God and the good of others, that their conduct should be like Christ’s rendered possible by the gospel.

 We believe in the personal and visible return of the Lord Jesus Christ to earth and the renewal of all things.
-We believe in the resurrection of the body, the final judgment, the eternal joy of the redeemed, and the endless suffering of the wicked.
+We believe in the resurrection of the body, the final judgment, and the eternal joy of the redeemed.

 We believe the Bible is the Word of God, ultimately authored by the triune God, focused on Jesus Christ, written by men under the influence of the Holy Spirit, possessing supreme authority in all matters of faith and practice.